-15.2.2.8 Starting AY2019/20, the University adopted the new framework of iGPS Units and College Assembly as part of the university graduation requirements for Year -1 entrants.
-The new framework has extended to Year-2 entrants in AY2020/21, and will extend to Year -3 entrants in AY2021/22.
-CS/PA/ECA requirements will be running in parallel with the new framework from AY2019/20 until they are completely phased out in AY2021/22.
-Students are required to obtain the required number of iGPS Units through participating in integrated and experiential learning activities, and to attend the required number of College Assembly before graduation.
+15.2.2.9 Starting AY2019/20, the University adopted the new framework of iGPS Units and College Assembly as part of the university graduation requirements for Year The new framework has extended to -1 entrants.
+Year-2 entrants in AY2020/21, and will extend to Year -3 entrants in AY2021/22.
+CS/PA/ECA requirements will be running in parallel with the new framework from AY2019/20 until they are completely phased out.
+Students are required to obtain the required number of iGPS Units through participating in integrated and experiential learning activities, and to attend the before required number of College Assembly graduation.